grafana/plugin-tools/docusaurus/docs/publish-a-plugin/build-automation.md

 git push origin v2.0.1
 ```

-If you need to re-tag the release, the current tag can be removed by issuing the commands:
+If you need to re-tag the release, the current tag can be removed with these commands:

 ```BASH
 git tag -d v2.0.1